glpi-project/doc/source/modules/administration/profiles/assistancetab.rst

    Associations permissions

 * **Link with items for the creation of tickets**:
-  * **My Devices**: matériels dont le type est autorisé et pour lesquels je suis l'utilisateur.
+  * **My Devices**: equipments whose type is authorized and for which I am the user;
-  * **All Items**: tous les matériels de mon entité dont le type est autorisé
+  * **All Items**: all equipments of my entity whose type is authorized

-* **Associable items to a ticket**: types de matériels sur lesquels pourront porter un ticket.
-Pour ajouter un type il suffit de cliquer dans la zone blanche et de choisir le type autorisé ou Tous si vous voulez autoriser tous les types.
-Pour supprimer un type, il suffit de cliquer sur la croix à gauche de son nom ou sur Aucun si vous ne voulez autoriser aucun élément associé
+* **Associable items to a ticket**: types of equipment on which a ticket can be associated.
+To add a type, just click in the white area and choose the authorized type or *All* if you want to authorize all types.
+To delete a type, simply click on the cross to the left of its name or on *None* if you do not want to allow any associated element

-* **Default Tickets template**: gabarit qui sera appliqué au profil.
+* **Default Tickets template**: default template that will apply for profile.

-  .. warning:: le gabarit étant appliqué au profil qui est un élément de la configuration générale, la liste ne contient que les gabarits récursifs de l'entité racine.
+  .. warning:: the template being applied to the profile which is an element of the general configuration, the list contains only the recursive templates of the root entity.

   .. figure:: ../images/assistance.png
      :alt: Default Tickets template